 - 6 drops Extra strong food colour gel we used green

-- 3 tbsp water to mix food colour with
+- 3 tablespoon water to mix food colour with

-- 1 tbsp sesame or nigella seeds optional
+- 1 tablespoon sesame or nigella seeds optional

 - Using a hand mixer with dough hook mix on slow until combined, then increase speed to medium speed for 5 minutes.If kneading by hand will take 10 minutes